eliben/llvm-clang-samples/README.rst

 **Note (Sep-18-2018)**: this repository is now unmaintained.
-I have been working on other stuff recently and haven't had the time and stamina to keep chasing after LLVM/Clang's continously changing build requirements to maintain an out-of-source repository of samples.
+Keeping out-of-source samples working with LLVM & Clang is tricky because of the continuously changing build requirements.
+I have been working on other stuff recently and haven't had the time and stamina to keep up-to-date.

 I may take maintainership up again in the future.

 .. image:: https://raw.github.com/eliben/llvm-clang-samples/master/stop.jpg
   :align: center